RPTST/linux_boost/README.md

     $systemctl daemon-reload
     $systemctl enable turbo-boost

-After rebooting and reconnecting you can issue cat /sys/devices/system/cpu/cpufreq/boost to verify boost is working.
+After rebooting and reconnecting you can issue:

+    $cat /sys/devices/system/cpu/cpufreq/boost

+This will verify boost is working.
 It should be 1 for enabled, or 0 for disabled.